 The Apogee Groove has an ESS Sabre32 32-bit hyper stream DAC that features the time domain jitter eliminator.
 This means it gives it a great dynamic range and ultra-low distortions.
 Providing excellent audio clarity and doesn’t suffer from input jitter.

 Each Dragonfly version has a different DAC chip.
 The Dragonfly Black has an ESS s9010, while the Red comes with an ESS s9016.
-There is a minor quality difference between the two, but it’s exactly that, minor.
+There is a minor sound quality difference between the two, but it’s exactly that, minor.
 Both have a minimum-phase fast roll-off filter.

 The cobalt comes with a better quality DAC, the ESS s9038Q2M.
 Unlike the DACs in the other two models, this one comes with a minimum-phase fast roll-off filter.
 This creates a more natural sound with less fuzz.